-I am a Style Coach and Wardrobe Consultant who is incredibly dedicated to helping my clients get to grips with what exactly is going on inside their wardrobe – not just psychically, but also mentally and emotionally.
+I am a Style Coach and Wardrobe Consultant, with a mission to help women get to grips with what exactly is going on inside their wardrobe – not just psychically, but also mentally and emotionally.
 Our wardrobes house more than just our clothes, shoes, accessories and everything in between.

 It can also be a grappling for the past, of times we aren’t quite ready to let go of.

 Our wardrobes are so much more than just clothes.
 They are a reflection of our personalities and who we choose to show up as in our world.
 They are a representation of our mood that day.
 They are an opportunity to transform ourselves into someone new.
 They are a reflection of our inner selves.

 A lot of the time when people struggle with their wardrobes; whether that’s not knowing how to dress now that they’re a certain age, or now that their body has changed, or they’re not feeling brave enough to be ‘seen’ in the world; there are so many underlying issues at play.
 I’m not a psychologist, so I can’t completely fix any of these issues for you, but I can help you to identify them, and push you a little outside your comfort zone through your wardrobe to get you to a place of feeling brave and excited to try something new, and to express the real you hidden inside.

 Studies show that clutter can affect our mental state, and that clutter includes our clothing and our wardrobes.
 A more simple, curated closet can have a huge impact on our lives.
 We have to look at our wardrobes every single day.
 It should be a place of calm and comfort, not stress!”